wittfabian/djangae/docs/fields.md

 # Djangae Model Fields

 ## ListField / SetField

 These allows you to store a list/set of values (strings, floats, integers dates) in a single field.
 This is often useful when structuring data for a non-relational database.
+[See example usage](fields.md#example-usages).

 ```ListField(item_field_type, **kwargs)```